sudo-michael/ACPG/README.md

 # ACPG

-This repository contains implementations of actor-critic algorithms described in the paper 'Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees' (https://arxiv.org/abs/2305.15249) on two grid-world environments.
+This repository contains implementations of actor-critic algorithms described in the paper _Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees_ (https://arxiv.org/abs/2305.15249) on two grid-world environments.
 To run the algorithms, please install the required packages and execute the following commands.

 ![Comparison of three critic objective functions with varying capacity](figs/CW_MB_Linear_full_fixed.png)

 ## Installation
 * Create a virtual environment using python 3.

 `virtualenv -p python3 <envname>`

 * Activate the virtual environment.

 `source envname/bin/activate`

 * Clone the repo, and install the necessary python packages with `requirements.txt` file.

 `pip install -r requirements.txt`

 ## Running the code